Supported languages in Azure Functions

 - Generally available (GA) - Fully supported and approved for production use.

-- Preview - Not yet supported but is expected to reach GA status in the future.
+- Preview - Not yet supported, but expected to reach GA status in the future.

 For information about planned changes to language support, see Azure roadmap.

-To learn more about how to use one of the GA or preview languages in Azure Functions, see the following resources:
+To learn more about how to develop functions in the supported languages, see the following resources: